Cluster munition: Vietnam War

+South Lebanon conflict, 1978

+During the South Lebanon conflict in 1978, the IDF used cluster bombs provided by the United States.
+According to US President Jimmy Carter, this use of the cluster bombs violated the legal agreement between Israel and the US because the weapons had been provided for defensive purposes against an attack on Israel.
+Israel also transferred American weapons to Saad Haddad's Lebanese militia, a violation of American law.
+Carter's administration prepared to notify Congress that American weapons were being used illegally, which would have resulted in military aid to Israel being cut off.
+The American consul in Jerusalem informed the Israeli government of their plans and, according to Carter, Prime Minister Begin said that the operation was over.

 Western Sahara war, 1975–1991

 During the 16-year-long conflict on the territory of Western Sahara, the Royal Moroccan Army (RMA) dropped cluster bombs.

 The RMA used both artillery-fired and air-dropped cluster munitions.
 BLU-63, M42 and MK118 submunitions were used at multiple locations in Bir Lahlou, Tifarity, Mehaires, Mijek and Awganit.

 More than 300 cluster strike areas have been recorded in the MINURSO Mine Action Coordination Center database.

 Soviet–Afghan War, 1979–1989

 During the Soviet-Afghan War, the Soviets dealt harshly with Mujaheddin rebels and those who supported them, including leveling entire villages to deny safe havens to their enemy and the usage of cluster bombs.

 Falklands War

 Sea Harriers of the Royal Navy dropped BL755 cluster bombs on Argentinian positions during the Falklands War of 1982.

-Grenada 1983
+Grenada, 1983

 The United States dropped 21 Rockeye cluster bombs during its invasion of Grenada.